-Jill Cloutier is a radio producer, filmmaker, environmental educator and writer.
-I’ve been producing Sustainable World Radio since 2004… when people, after hearing the name of the podcast would say, “Perma-What!?”
+Jill Cloutier is a radio producer, video-maker, environmental educator, writer, and PR Director of an environmental education and arts nonprofit.
+I’ve been producing Sustainable World Radio for a long time… back when people, after hearing the name of the podcast would say, “Perma-What!?”

-After surviving my early 20’s and a short stint as a militant vegan and a Voice of Doom, “Worldwatch Institute says we have only 8 years left.”, I realized that it’s much more fun to educate through laughter and positive energy than through guilt, fear, and gloom.
+After surviving my early 20’s and a short stint as a militant vegan and a Voice of Doom, “Worldwatch Institute says we have only 8 years left on the planet,” I realized that it’s much more fun to educate about solutions rather than through guilt, fear, and gloom.

 A Permaculture Design Course Graduate, I believe that Permaculture provides solutions to many of the problems facing us today.
 The Permaculture ethics sum up my approach to life: ‘Care for the Earth.
 Care for each other.
 Share the surplus.’

-As an Environmental Educator at Explore Ecology: Environmental Education & Art Center, I taught classes on Healthy Watersheds, Organic Gardening, Composting, Vermiculture, and Waste Reduction.
-One of the best days was of my life was when I received a thank you card from a second grader that said, “Dear Watershed Jill, Thank you for teaching me how it feels to take care of the Earth.”
+As an Environmental Educator I taught classes on Healthy Watersheds, Composting, and Waste Reduction.
+One of my best days as an educator was when I received a thank you card from a second grader that said, “Dear Watershed Jill, Thank you for teaching me how it feels to take care of the Earth.”